10 Things to Consider When Preparing Your Sprinkler System for Summer

 Sprinkler heads can get damaged when a lot of debris accumulates in the system.
 Sprinkler heads, rotors, and nozzles also can break when vehicles, lawnmowers, or utility workers step on them.
 Even if these parts seem to be in good shape, they might be leaking when the system starts running.

-Repair nozzles
+repair nozzles

 If your system has been sitting unused for a while, you need to test-run the system.
 This process will ensure all the parts are intact and working correctly.
 You also need to clear all the roots and dirt that might have clogged the heads.